-It’s something people should consider as they think about their relationships, said Dylan Selterman, lead author of the study, recently published in The Journal of Sex Research, and a social psychologist at the University of Maryland.
+It’s something people should consider as they think about their relationships, said Dylan Selterman, lead author of the study, published in The Journal of Sex Research, and a social psychologist at the University of Maryland.

 “One of the biggest myths in relationships is that people think, ‘Oh, my partner cheated therefore there is something wrong.
 There’s an underlying problem either with me or the relationship.’
 That’s not necessarily the case,” Selterman told TODAY.

 “This speaks to the idea that humans are promiscuous, and even if things are going well, that does not necessarily mean that there’s not a desire for more — at least in terms of more experiences with other partners.”